Weltraumschaf/JUberblog/src/main/resources/de/weltraumschaf/juberblog/scaffold/README.md

 # JUberblog Scaffold

 This directory contains the base files for a new blog.
-Install it with the command `$ juberblog install -s /path/where/to/store/blog`.
+Install it with the command `$ juberblog install -l /path/where/to/store/blog`.